beshtim/multitarget_ResNet/README.md

 - **trt_precision** - fp16/fp32 (int8 to come)
 # TensorRT (TODO)

 So far, only compilation in TRT has been added.
-Conclusion and test will be added soon.
+Inference and test will be added soon.

 Use docker-compose to build it.
 Select TRT precision in configs (only fp32 and fp16 | int8 need some fixes)